MicrosoftDocs/globalization/globalization/methodology/international-design.md

   ![Re-ordering UI elements for localization](images/reorder-elements.jpg)

-* If your feature has images that contain text that requires translation, can you use a different image instead?
+* If your feature has images that contain text that requires translation, can you use a generic image instead?

   Image translation adds complexity and extra cost to the localization process.
   It's recommended to create generic images or icons that work for all languages.